 To connect with a coaxial cable, plug the coaxial cable into the VCR or DVD player’s output and the TV’s input.
 Then, connect the audio output (usually RCA jacks) to the soundbar.
 The VCR or DVD player will likely have coaxial and RCA inputs.
 With this configuration, you will need to use the VCR or DVD player’s remote to switch between input sources rather than the remote for the TV.
 Here, the TV acts more like a computer monitor than like a modern television.

 You could also accomplish this with a series of splitters and adapters but this will likely be more of a headache setting it up than it’s worth.
-For instance, if you’re going from HDMI to coaxial, you can get an HDMI splitter, feed one end into the HDMI-to-coaxial converter to send a coaxial signal to your TV and the other directly into your soundbar.
+For instance, if you’re going from HDMI to coaxial, you can get an HDMI splitter (on Amazon), feed one end into the HDMI-to-coaxial converter to send a coaxial signal to your TV and the other directly into your soundbar.
 Many converters require an external power source, however, creating a bigger mess of cables and taking up plugs on your power strip.

 No matter what your configuration, you can always find some way to connect your TV to your soundbar.
 With a little creativity, you can get that sweet simulated surround sound from your soundbar with any TV.